xxfoundation/elixxir-docs/wire.md

 As mentioned in the [architectural overview](architecture.md) the Elixxir mix network functions as an overlay network.
 This means that Elixxir protocol layers are built on top of existing Internet protocols.
-The Elixxir link layer is built on top of TCP/IPv4 (IPv6 is not disabled but also not tested at this time) and consists of TLS transporting gRPC payloads.
+The Elixxir wire protocol is built on top of TCP/IPv4 (IPv6 is not disabled but also not tested at this time) and consists of TLS transporting gRPC payloads.